szymach/c-pchart/README.md

 Usage:
 ======

-Now you can autoload or use the classes via their namespaces.
-If you want to, you may utilize the provided factory class.
-Below are examples of how to use the library, the charts themselves are borrowed from the [official wiki](http://wiki.pchart.net/).
+Your best source to understanding how to use the library is still the [official wiki](http://wiki.pchart.net/).
+However, I have ported at least one example for each chart into markdown files, so you can compare each version and figure out how to use the current implementation.

 Charts created through Image class
 ---------------------------------------